 Home

-Their 1869 Swedish Lutheran Galesburg Colony and Olsson Colony Smoky Valley Arrivals,
+Their 1869 Swedish Lutheran Galesburg Colony and Värmland Sweden Olsson Colony

-~ With a Galesburg account by Mr. Holmquist
+~ With a Galesburg account by Mr. Thomas N. Holmquist

-Their 1869 Swedish Lutheran Galesburg Colony and Olsson Colony Smoky Valley Arrivals,
+Their 1869 Swedish Lutheran Galesburg Colony and Värmland Sweden Olsson Colony

-~ With a Galesburg account by Mr. Holmquist
+~ With a Galesburg account by Mr. Thomas N. Holmquist

-To understand the earliest history of the Smoky Valley Lindsborg Swedes, is to look back at the two Swedish Lutheran colonies that entered the Smoky Valley in 1869 at different times.
+To understand the earliest foundational history of the Lutheran Smoky Valley Lindsborg Swedes is to look back at their two Swedish Lutheran colonies that entered the Smoky Valley in 1869 at different times.
 There is no doubt that Emil and Lydia knew this history as they were both members of the Bethany Church, Lindsborg's first Lutheran church of 1869.

 The lay pastor C. J. Brodin would accompany the colony to Kansas while Pastor Dahlsten remained in Galesburg making arrangements for his remaining First Lutheran Church congregation.
 On February 23, 1869, filling three train cars, they left Galesburg, Illinois, for Salina, Kansas, arriving there on February 25, 1869.
 On page 67 of Pioneer Cross, Mr. Holmquist writes: